istrategy/eskomDjangoApi/Readme.md

 2. Display loadshedding schedule for your area

 ## Requirements
-All the requirements is in the requirements.txt file.
+All the requirements are in the requirements.txt file.

 For the api to work one must create a token.txt file in the root directory and add the token to it.